pdp7/GD25LQ256D-breakout/README.md

 # GD25LQ256D-breakout
-Breakout for GD25LQ256D SPI Flash used on the BeagleV
+KiCad breakout for GD25LQ256D SPI Flash used on the BeagleV